 Trader Joe's Chocolate Peanut Butter Light Ice Cream

 If you were to squirt Midnight Moo into some peanut butter, that is pretty much the flavor here.
-This doesn’t have the mouthfeel of ice cream, but at least the after taste of the artificial sweeteners aren’t as pronounced.
-This really should be Peanut Butter Chocolate because it is the peanut butter that comes through and lends more mouthfeel than any of the dairy it is suspended in.
+This doesn't have the mouthfeel of ice cream, but at least the after-taste of the artificial sweeteners isn't as pronounced.
+This really should be Peanut Butter Chocolate because it is the peanut butter that comes through and lends more mouthfeel than any of the dairies it is suspended in.

 For $2.99 each, they'll save you both calories and taste since both truly taste like light ice cream.
 Now, these could be better utilized in a milkshake or float.
 But one their own, they were just average light ice creams.
 If you enjoy the lighter flavor of light ice cream, you'll probably enjoy these.